juhp/rhbzquery/README.md

 and if xdg-open is available will try to open the url (unless --dryrun is given).

+rhbzquery is distributed under the GPL license version 2 or later.

 ## Usage examples

 `rhbzquery f33 xyz` : F33 bugs for package xyz